suncoast-devs/handbook/lessons/react-state/index.md

 ## Update handleClickCell

-When we click a cell we need to build an API request to send to the server.
+When we click a cell, we need to build an API request to send to the server.
 The response we get back, as we did with handleNewGame, will be in exactly the form to use with `this.setState`.